urbanopt/urbanopt.github.io/usage/scenarios/evcharging.md

 Users can select from the following options:

-*Typical Home* : Representing Single-Family, Multifamily, Lodging URBANopt<sup>&trade;</sup> building types.
+**Typical Home** : Representing Single-Family, Multifamily, Lodging URBANopt<sup>&trade;</sup>
+building types.

+*Note: The measure does not support the Single-Family Detached building type in the URBANopt [residential workflows](../residential_workflows.md).*

-*Typical Work* : Representing URBANopt building types such as Office, Laboratory, Education, Healthcare etc.
+**Typical Work** : Representing URBANopt building types such as Office, Laboratory, Education, Healthcare etc.

-*Typical Public* : Representing URBANopt building types such as Retail, Shopping Mall, Food Services etc.
+**Typical Public** : Representing URBANopt building types such as Retail, Shopping Mall, Food Services etc.

 ### <a name="its"></a> EV percent